-PreReq: Eng 20R or ESL 9 or Eng 51 or placement in Eng 21; and Math 50 or Math 24 or placement in Math 26
+PreReq: Eng 20R or ESL 9 or Eng 51 or placement in Eng 21; and "C" or better in Math 1ABCD or placement in Math 22 or placement in Math 50

 An introductory survey of computers and their role in the information world emphasizing computer terminology, hardware, and software.
 Opportunities for hands-on experience using applications software may include spreadsheets, word processing, presentations, communications, and databases.
 (3 lec hrs., 2 lec/lab hrs.)